daizutabi/mkapi/docs/usage/page.md

 ### Link from Docstring

 You can use this feature even in your docstring.
-For example, assume that `func()` is defined in a `link` module:
+For example, assume that `func()` is defined in a `link.fullname` module:

-#File link.py
+#File link/fullname.py
 ~~~python
 def func():
     """Internal link example.